Deyspring/Hydra_transcripts/DAILYLOG2.md

 The Daily log
 -----------------
+08/04/2020
+I am being lazy and slow today.
+I haven't gotten much done, I haven't even done some yoga or a nice long walk.
+I haven't tried to stop myself from reading the news.
+Basically, I've eaten, had a call from the Job club and have done the GID group at 12:30.
+I didn't sleep well last night, but meh.
+I can overcome that to some degree.
+I'd really like caffeine now, but that's not going to happen.
+I'd like to see if I can get the hydra project to work with briefcase today.
+If I can, I'll shoot a message off to Callen and let her know that she should see something by the end of the week.

+Beeware tutorial finished.
+Time to make the Hydra project work with Beeware.
+0. Git everything
+1. create project folder and activate virtual environment
+2. Install briefcase in venv and bootstrap "briefcase new"
+3. Check to see that new app is working with no modifications
+4. Hard part:
+    Alter 'hydra_return_transcripts.py' file. a lot.
+    z. create window, column
+    a. create terms.label widget
+    b. create terms input widget (form field)
+      - separate terms with commas? enter each one in one by one and press button each time?
+      - do last for now, add ability to load lots of terms at once later.
+    c. "done" button widget
+    d.
+Add terms box and button widget to main method
+    e. link other methods to button widget - this is called a handler method that is called whenever the button is pressed.
+    d. enter all these terms into appropriate method.
+    e.
+Does beeware work with multiple methods? find out.

+I think that's enough for today.
+If I finish it, the next thing will be the packaging and distribution tests.

 08/3/2020
 Checked the news today, but it will be the last time.
 I need to reformat my computer today, I've been putting it off.